prw44/churn_model/README.md

 ## Streamlit monitoring dashboard

 - Built an interactive dashboard in which a user inputs customer data via a sidebar and it outputs both a churn prediction and probability
 - The CI retrain job now saves the retrained model to `model.pkl` and automatically commits it back to the repo, so the dashboard always serves the most recently trained model without manual steps
+- Deployed the dashboard using streamlit